 Display fonts require files that contain the bitmaps used to print each character on the screen.
-All of these files have the extension .DISPLAYFONT.
+All of these files have the extension .Dlsplayfont.
 The file name itself describes the font style and size that uses its bitmaps.
 For example:

+'''

 MODERN12.DISPLAYFONT

+'''

 contains bitmaps for the font family MODERN in size 12 points.

-The directory where you put your .DISPLAYFONT files should be one of the values of the DISPLAYFONTDIRECTORIES variable.
+Wherever you put your .DISPLAYFONT files, you should make this one of the values of the variable DISPLAYFONTDIRECTORIES.
 Its value is a list of directories to search for the bitmap files for display fonts.
+Usually, it contains the "FONT" directory where you copied the bitmap files, and the current connected directory.
+The current connected directory is specified by the atom NIL.
 When looking for a .DISPLAYFONT file, the system checks the FONT directory on the hard disk, then the current connected directory.